been-jamming/TiBc/README.md

 ```
 This will most likely be changed in future versions.
 #### Example Code
-A few examples are in the `Examples` folder
+A few examples are in the `examples` folder

 *factorial*
 ```